ai-anchorite/Allegro-txt2vid/README.md

 ## Sources
 * Installs a Pinokio fork: https://github.com/ai-anchorite/Allegro-txt2vid
-* Gradio UI and associated code borrowed from: https://huggingface.co/spaces/fffiloni/allegro-text2video
+* Initial Gradio UI and associated code borrowed from: https://huggingface.co/spaces/fffiloni/allegro-text2video
+* RIFE Interpolation Model from [AlexWortega/RIFE](https://huggingface.co/AlexWortega/RIFE)
+  - Downloaded automatically on first use
+  - Cached in `./app/model_rife/`

 ## Important Notes
 * Can take over an hour to generate a result.
 Hopefully will be optimized soon.
 But yeah, 1 hour on a 3090.
 4090 ~30 minutes.